Storytelling for Startups

 Time is short for us both, and results are all we care about.
 Book a free 15-minute slot with me via Calendly (you should use it too - it saves loads of time!) and tell me about your Startup.
 We can then talk by phone or Zoom.

-Much of my storytelling coaching is delivered virtually via Zoom, WhatsApp, Google Hangouts, etc.
+Much of my storytelling coaching is delivered virtually via Zoom and WhatsApp.

-Virtual storytelling coaching is quick, convenient, saves travel time and costs - and it means we can work for a few hours a week without disturbing the day job.
-Plus it's environmentally sound.
+Virtual storytelling and speaker coaching is quick, convenient, saves travel time and costs, and means we can work for a few hours a week without disturbing your day job.
+Plus, it's environmentally sound.

 A great graphic for startup founders - 'How Startup Funding Works'